psecio/websecio/_posts/2013/08/2013-08-01__Security-Standard-XACML.md

 $result = $enforcer->isAuthorized($subject, $resource);

 /**
- * So, because the Subject has the "property1" Atrribute and it's
+ * So, because the Subject has the "property1" Attribute and it's
  * set to "test", the $result is true
  */
 echo "\n\n".'
 END RESULT: '.var_export($result, true);